CFIS-UFRO/cfis-interfaces/src/cfis_interfaces/amptek_mca/README.md

 This library provides an interface to control the following Amptek MCA devices: DP5, PX5, DP5X, DP5G, and MCA8000D.

+## Available Classes

+The library provides two main classes:

+### AmptekMCA
+- **Purpose**: Control a single Amptek MCA device
+- **Use case**: When you need to work with one device at a time
+- **Features**: Full control over a single device including configuration, spectrum acquisition, and HV management

+### MultiAmptekMCA
+- **Purpose**: Control multiple Amptek MCA devices simultaneously
+- **Use case**: When you have multiple devices connected and need to coordinate operations across all of them
+- **Features**:
+  - Automatic device discovery
+  - Broadcast operations to all devices
+  - Parallel execution for time-consuming operations (spectrum acquisition, waiting for MCA close)
+  - Device-type filtering for selective operations

 It is implemented based on the official specifications found in the Amptek [Digital Products Programmer's Guide](https://www.amptek.com/-/media/ametekamptek/documents/resources/products/user-manuals/amptek-digital-products-programmers-guide-b3.pdf?la=en&revision=70db147d-b3c2-4d44-aaa2-374f648a4bc7).

 **Note:** Only the PX5 and PC5 devices were tested.